okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/architecture-center/directory-coexistence/overview/index.md

 Using [Universal Directory](/docs/concepts/user-profiles/#what-is-the-okta-universal-directory) as your company's sole Identity Provider enables benefits such as Single Sign-On, and centralized user management and authorization policies.
 However, migrating your users to Universal Directory takes time.

-The Directory Coexistence reference architecture demonstrates one way to maximize the uptime for your Identity and Access Management (IAM) solution during the migration by keeping both user directories active.
+The directory coexistence reference architecture demonstrates one way to maximize the uptime for your Identity and Access Management (IAM) solution during the migration by keeping both user directories active.

-Use Directory Coexistence for:
+Use directory coexistence for:

 * Switching to Okta and migrating user, group, and device profiles over time.
 * Consolidating multiple Identity Providers for different applications and services into one provider.